MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-diagnostics-health-check.md

 1. Try the PowerShell command from another device connected to the internet from a public network.

 ### Proxy disabled
 This test checks whether the proxy is configured on the device.
-If the end-user device is configured to use a proxy for outgoing traffic to the internet, the destination IPs/FQDNs acquired by the client need to be excluded by a Proxy Auto-Configuration (PAC) file or with the Web Proxy Auto-Discovery (WPAD) protocol.
+If the end-user device is configured to use a proxy for outgoing traffic to the internet, you must exclude the destination IPs/FQDNs acquired by the client with a Proxy Auto-Configuration (PAC) file or with the Web Proxy Auto-Discovery (WPAD) protocol.

 #### Change the PAC file
 Add the FQDNs/IPs to be tunneled to Global Secure Access edge as exclusions in the PAC file, so that HTTP requests for these destinations won’t be redirected to the proxy.
 (These FQDNs/IPs are also set to be tunneled to Global Secure Access in the forwarding profile.)
-For the client's status health to be shown properly, add the FQDN used for health probing to the exclusions list: edgediagnostic.globalsecureaccess.microsoft.com
+To show the client's health status properly, add the FQDN used for health probing to the exclusions list: `.edgediagnostic.globalsecureaccess.microsoft.com`.

 Example PAC file containing exclusions: